 As long as the brick is structurally sound and the surface isn't painted, one of the best ways to give it a design refresh is to stain it.
-Learn how to give your fireplace, exterior wall, or other brick surface a new life with brick stain.
+Learn how to give your fireplace, exterior wall, interior brickwork, walkway, or other brick surfaces vitality and a new life with brick stain.

 What Brick Staining Is